Skip to content

 Summary: What is the Building Energy Act (GEG)?

-The GEG serves the national enforcement of the European Buildings Directive (EPBD) and the Energy Efficiency Directive (EED).
-Since it came into force in 2020, the law has gone through many iterations and was last amended on October 16, 2023.
-According to JIT 2024 and are concerned with the optimization of older buildings.
-Heating systems (§60b), which must be inspected and optimized by 2027 if they were built before 2009, younger systems must be inspected and optimized every 15 years. years are checked.
+The GEG serves the national enforcement of the European Buildings Directive(EPBD) and the Energy Efficiency Directive(EED).
+Since it came into force in 2020, the law has gone through many iterations and was last amended on 16.10.2023.
+According to the GEG 2024, the changes came into force in 2024 and deal with the optimization of older heating systems (§60b), which must be checked and optimized by 2027 if they were built before 2009, younger systems must be checked every 15 years.
 Parameters such as efficiency and thermal insulation are optimized.

 When does the EnEV apply and when does the GEG apply?